| [1 ]Q. How big is Jinghong?

 Q. Is there malaria in xishuangbanna ?

 P.S.
-We do sell good mosquito repellent made in Thailand .
+We do sell good mosquito repellent made in China.

 If you have any further question, please contact us.